Albertini14/Obsidian-Hax/Methodology/Privilege Escalation - Windows.md

 ## SeImpersonate / SeAssignPrimaryToken
 These privileges allow a process to impersonate other users and act on their behalf.
 Impersonation usually consists of being able to spawn a process or thread under the security context of another user.
-As attackers, if we manage to take control of a process with SeImpersonate or SeAssignPrimaryToken privileges, we can impersonate any user connecting and authenticating to that process.
+As attackers, if we manage to take control of a process with `SeImpersonate` or `SeAssignPrimaryToken` privileges, we can impersonate any user connecting and authenticating to that process.

 In Windows systems, we will find that the LOCAL SERVICE and NETWORK SERVICE ACCOUNTS already have such privileges.
-Since these accounts are used to spawn services using restricted accounts, it makes sense to allow them to impersonate connecting users if the service needs. **Internet Information Services** (IIS) will also create a similar default account called "iis apppool\\defaultapppool" for web applications.
+Since these accounts are used to spawn services using restricted accounts, it makes sense to allow them to impersonate connecting users if the service needs. **Internet Information Services** (IIS) will also create a similar default account called `iis apppool\defaultapppool` for web applications.

 To elevate privileges using such accounts, we need the following:
 1. To spawn a process so that users can connect and authenticate to it for impersonation to occur.